dnstapir/pop/README.md

-TAPIR-POP presents a single output with all conflicts resolved, rather than feeding the resolver multiple sources of data from which to look for policy guidance, where sources can even be conflicting (eg. a domainname may be flagged by one source but whitelisted by another).
+TAPIR-POP presents a single output with all conflicts resolved, rather than feeding the resolver multiple sources of data from which to look for policy guidance, where sources can even be conflicting (eg. a domainname may be flagged by one source but allowlisted by another).

-The result is smaller, as no whitelisting information is needed for the resolver.
+The result is smaller, as no allowlisting information is needed for the resolver.

 ## TAPIR-POP supports a local policy configuration